FLGMwt/overreacted.io/src/pages/why-isnt-x-a-hook/index.md

 It’s like if you were looking for a screwdriver in a chest of drawers, and each drawer contained a bunch of smaller chests of drawers, and you don’t know how deep the rabbit hole goes.

-**Verdict:** 🔴 Not only `useBailout()` Hook breaks composition, but it also vastly increases the number of debugging steps and cognitive load for finding a buggy bailout — in some cases, exponentially.
+**Verdict:** 🔴 Not only does a `useBailout()` Hook break composition, it also vastly increases the number of debugging steps and cognitive load for finding a buggy bailout — in some cases, exponentially.

 ---